w3f/Grants-Program/applications/Deitos_Network.md

 - **Cess**: Positioned as a Large-Scale Decentralized Cloud Data Solution, CESS's Decentralized Cloud Network is fine-tuned for processing high-frequency dynamic data.
 It facilitates real-time data sharing while ensuring the protection of users' data ownership, privacy, and assets.

+- **Arweave**: A decentralized storage network designed to offer permanent data storage.

+While Deitos Network shares similarities with platforms such as Crust, Arweave, and IPFS, Deitos primary focus is distinct.
+The network emphasizes the processing, structuring, and utilization of data.
+The direction leans more towards Big Data and AI functionalities than acting as a descentralized storage service.

 ## Relevant prior work and research on the topic